FelDev/felixparadis.com-v3/content/posts/arc-dot-io.md

 >}}
 # What's [Arc.io](https://arc.io/) ?

 In their own words, "Arc is a peer-to-peer Content Delivery Network".
-Basically, a tiny portion of your users' bandwith and CPU will be used to power Arc's CDN.
+Basically, a tiny portion of your users' bandwidth and CPU will be used to power Arc's CDN.
 Arc promises that "it never impacts the user experience" and anyone can join the network, whether you have a single or a million monthly visitors.

 Generating money from any kind of website without charging your users or showing them ads is an enticing promise.
 So I gave it a try!